Pratham-Jain273/my_repo/README.md

 Fork the repository.
 Create a new branch for your feature/bug fix.
+Commit your changes and create a pull request.
 License
 This project is licensed under the MIT License.